 Faculty, staff, student organizations, and community members come together to help students move in to their new home away from home.
 Following move-in, there’s a week of activities designed to familiarize new students, commuters and residents alike, with the University and welcome them to the community.
 These activities include Racer hospitality meet and greet, luncheons, city tours, campus tours, residential college lawn parties, presentations and informational skits, movie nights and an annual appearance by hypnotist Tom Deluca.
 The program has been welcoming new students to Murray since 1994.

-Students’ first step to becoming a Murray State Racer.
+RNO (summer orientation) is a students’ first step to becoming a Murray State Racer.

-Summer Orientation prepares students for their first year as a college student and provides an opportunity to become an active member of the Murray State family.
+Racer Nation Orientation prepares students for their first year as a college student and provides an opportunity to become an active member of the Murray State family.
 Students schedule their classes for the fall semester and gain valuable knowledge which helps them transition to campus life, while also making life-long friends!

 Pancakes or omelets?
 This campus tradition fuels students’ late-night studying for final exams.